Labour has seen ‘loss of trust’ among Muslim voters over Gaza – shadow minister

 More than half of Gaza’s 2.3 million population has been driven by Israel’s military offensive towards the border with Egypt, while the latest figures from the Hamas-run health ministry put the overall Palestinian death toll as close to 28,000.

-Labour leader Sir Keir, who was asked about the comments by his shadow Cabinet minister during a visit on Friday, said “everyone can see that the conflict in the Middle East has caused great concern across the country”.
+Labour leader Sir Keir, who was asked about Ms Mahmood’s comments during a visit on Friday, said “everyone can see that the conflict in the Middle East has caused great concern across the country”.

 He added: “In the end I think we all want to see the same thing.
 The terrible terrorist attack on October 7 – 27,000 people now have been killed in Gaza – that’s intolerable, many of them children.